That-Cool-Coder/brainf-vm/vmInAVm/README.md

 #### 8bitvm.bfm
 This is a prelimilary VM implementation supporting only 8-bit addresses.
 It's not very useful - for prototyping only.
 See the file for more detail.

 I've also created an assembly compiler for that vm - it simply converts human-readable textual representations of instructions into initialization code written in BrainF, then bundles it with the compiled vm.
+See the `x_instructions` files and `main.py` in that directory for documentation on the available instructions and required format.